esrlabs/bake/documentation/syntax/variable_substitutions.rst

     User@Host:~$ bake ... --set MyVar="Hello world!"

 #.
-THe variable is defined directly in the Project.meta file.
+The variable is defined directly in the Project.meta file.

 .. code-block:: console